-If forms are a key part of your website or are the main tool your audience uses to communicate with you, making these changes can have a profound impact on the relationship you have with your audiences, from improved user satisfaction to increased sales or donation.
+If forms are a key part of your website, or are the main way your audiences communicate with you, improving your forms can have a profound impact on the relationship you have with your audiences.
+This includes improved user satisfaction to increased sales or donations.
 Here are a few things you can implement today to ease the use of forms on your website:

 - Provide wayfinding tools.
 Arrows, text (“Start here,” “You’re finished!”, etc.), process indicators (ex: Step 2 of 3), and even notes that let users know they can move backward, forward, or save their data, will help many users be more confident in utilizing your forms.

 - Avoid splitting tasks across multiple screens.
 One screen, one submit button, if that’s possible for your process.
 The simpler the better.

 - Avoid using placeholder attributes on text fields.
 Once the user starts typing, the placeholder disappears, leaving the user on their own to remember what goes in the field.
 Instead, put the content you’d ordinarily have as the placeholder just below the label of the field.

 - Use symbols or icons next to headings, labels, and links.
 This is a general good practice for wayfinding on a website.
 Because humans remember images before we remember words, associating a symbol with an action or a piece of information will help users recall where they are supposed to go to achieve their goal.

 - Assist the user to enter valid data.
 This can take the form of telling a user where they might find a key number or code associated with their task, or including a step in which the user reviews their form before the submission is finalized.

 For example, while this form does provide wayfinding tools, it also uses placeholder attributes with no other indication of what information they seek in those fields.

 An improved version of this form provides clear instructions for the user on how to use the form, as well as labels above each field.
 Red callouts allow the user to understand where they may gather certain pieces of information.